 This asparagus recipe is great for a first course or as a vegetable side and is delicious garnished with shaved Parmesan cheese.

-In a large sauté pan over medium-high heat, add the asparagus, olive oil, water, and garlic.
-Cook for about 2 minutes uncovered, or until the water has almost evaporated.
+Add asparagus, olive oil, water, and garlic to a large sauté pan over medium-high heat.
+Cook for about 2 minutes uncovered, or until water has almost evaporated.

-Toss the asparagus with tongs, cover the pan, and cook for 1 minute.
-Remove the lid and toss the asparagus again.
-Put the lid back on and repeat until the asparagus are crisp-tender, about 5 minutes.
+Toss asparagus with tongs, cover pan, and cook for 1 minute.
+Remove lid and toss the asparagus again.
+Put lid back on and repeat until asparagus are crisp-tender, about 5 minutes.
 The asparagus may brown slightly in spots, which adds to the pan-roasted flavor.

-Add the lemon juice and toss to combine.
-Remove the garlic, and taste to adjust salt and pepper.
+Add lemon juice and toss to combine.
+Remove garlic, and taste to adjust salt and pepper.
 Serve hot with shaved Parmesan, if desired.

-One reason you don't want to overcook asparagus (besides that it will be mushy) is that the heat will remove the vegetable's many nutrients.
-Asparagus is packed with vitamins including A, C, E, K, and B6 and is high in folate, protein, calcium, iron, and copper.
+- One reason you don't want to overcook asparagus (besides that it will be mushy) is the heat will remove the vegetable's many nutrients.
+Asparagus is packed with vitamins, including A, C, E, K, and B6, and is high in folate, protein, calcium, iron, and copper.
 Naturally low in fat and calories, and high in fiber—both soluble and insoluble—asparagus is a good choice if you are trying to lose weight as the fiber will keep you full between meals.

 - This vegetable also aids in digestion and reduces bloating, improves urinary tract health, and is full of antioxidants.